On the absorption of radiation by the negatively charged hydrogen ion. I. General theory and construction of the wave functions: The final state wave functions

 where $Q$ (= 1) is the nuclear charge, while $n$ and $\ell$ are the quantum numbers of this bound state.
-Note that all radial functions, Eq.(\ref{hydrogen}), have unit norms.
+Note that all radial functions defined by Eq.(\ref{hydrogen}) have unit norms.
+The six following functions of the hydrogen atom are very improtant for calculations of the photodetachment cross-sections:

+The final states with these hydrogen wave functions provide largest numerical contributions in the photodetachment cross-section.

-The wave function of the final (i.e. free) electron is represented as the sum of the plane wave $\phi({\bf r}) = \exp(\imath {\bf k} \cdot {\bf r})$ and converging spherical wave which is usually designated as $\phi^{(-)}_{{\bf p}}({\bf r})$.
-In the non-relativistic dipole approximation used here one finds that the following selection rule is applied: transition from the incident $S(L = 0)-$state of the H$^{-}$ ion can only be into the final $P(L = 1)-$state.
-This means that in the final state we can detect either the H-atom in one of its $s(\ell = 0)-$states and free electron which moves away in the $p$-wave (the $sp-$channel of the H$^{-}$ ion photodetachment), or the H-atom in one of its three $p(\ell = 1)-$states and free electron which moves away in the $s-$wave (the $ps-$channel).
-This corresponds to the $ps-$channel of the H$^{-}$ ion photodetachment.
+The wave function of the free electron is represented as the sum of the plane wave $\phi({\bf r}) = \exp(\imath {\bf k} \cdot {\bf r})$ and converging spherical waves which are usually designated as $\phi^{(-)}_{{\bf p}}({\bf r})$ \cite{LLQ}.
+In the non-relativistic dipole approximation used here the following selection rule is applied: transitions from the incident $S(L = 0)-$state of the H$^{-}$ ion can only be into the final $P(L = 1)-$state of the two-body (final) system: the H-atom plus free electron.
+It follows from here that in the final states we can detect the H-atom in one of its $s(\ell = 0)-$states and free electron which moves away in the $p$-wave.
+This is the $sp-$channel of the H$^{-}$ ion photodetachment which produces the largest contribution into photodetachment cross-section of the H$^{-}$ ion.
+Another possibility is the formation of the final H-atom in one of its three $p(\ell = 1)-$states and free electron which moves away in the $s-$wave.
+This represents the $ps-$channel in the photodetachment of the H$^{-}$ ion.

 The wave function of the final state for the $sp-$channel takes the form